cisco-open/flame/docs/04-examples.md

 ```

 ### Step 7: start a job
-Before staring your job, you can always use `flamectl get` to check each step is set up correctly.
+Before starting your job, you can always use `flamectl get` to check each step is set up correctly.
 For more info, check
 ```bash
 flamectl get --help
 ```